 The Kentucky Junior Historical Society, as a program of the Kentucky Historical Society, has been serving Kentucky’s students and teachers since the 1960s.

-Registration is open for the Kentucky Historical Society’s 2017 Kentucky History Education Conference for K-12 educators July 13-14 at the Thomas D. Clark Center for Kentucky History in Frankfort.
+Registration is open for the Kentucky Junior Historical Society (KJHS) Conference Nov.
+9-10 at the Thomas D. Clark Center for Kentucky History and the Old State Capitol in Frankfort.